What Can Natural Gas Be Used For

 Natural gas is also commonly used for water heating.
 To improve the efficiency of your water heater, consider installing a tankless water heater.
 Tankless water heaters heat water on demand, eliminating the need to store hot water in a tank.
 This can save energy and reduce your natural gas consumption.
 Traditional water heaters can lose heat through the tank, even when not in use.

 Additionally, insulate your water heater and hot water pipes to reduce heat loss.
 Use pipe insulation sleeves to wrap exposed hot water pipes.
 Lower the temperature setting on your water heater to 120°F (49°C), which is typically sufficient for most household needs.
-Encourage shorter showers and fix any leaky faucets to conserve hot water.
+That said, encourage shorter showers and fix any leaky faucets to conserve hot water.
 These simple steps can help you save energy and reduce your natural gas bill.

 Energy-Efficient Cooking